rtdi/AppContainer/docs/007 - Repository.md

 The general guideline however shall be to use schema names as they will be at deployment time and the developers alias it to their schemas if needed.

+## Production deployment

+Once the application is ready, it gets deployed.
+This follows the same procedure: A user, this time a technical user, does a git pull.
+If the user name is `public` the latest code will be copied into `/repo/public/app1` and the database scripts get executed.
+Endusers can then access the URL `/repo/public/app1/index.html` to open the application, assuming they have permissions to do so.

+# Directory permissions

+By default only the directory owner has access to a directory.
+The user `dev1` can access the URL `/repo/dev1`, the user `public` can access `/repo/public`.
+By placing files `allow.json` and `deny.json` in any directory at any level, this can be overwritten.
+In the `public` schema very likely an `allow.json` is placed granting all users that have the database role `PUBLIC` assigned - all users hence - access.
+This enables them to open the pages.
+Within the pages finer control can be implemented and all database interactions are protected via the database anyhow.

+In other words, the database role membership is used to control access to database objects but also to files in the repository.

+Note: Regardless of the settings in allow and deny, the owner of the repo can access all files always.
+The access to other users is read-access, no user other than the owner can have write access.